guettli/python-custom-strings/README.md

      messages=messages
 ```
 These lines are meaningless and distracting.
 Avoiding them reduces the cognitive load,
-especially to the reader of the code.
+especially for the reader of the code.

 # Customization